McDonald's New Zealand: All Day Breakfast

+All Day Breakfast was discontinued in 2021.

 40th Anniversary

 McDonald's celebrated 40 years in New Zealand on 7 June 2016; the Queen Street Auckland restaurant marked the anniversary with 1970s retro service and items on the original menu sold at their 1976 prices.
 At that date, McDonald's had 166 restaurants operating in New Zealand; a 167th restaurant at Silverstream, Upper Hutt was closed awaiting rebuilding after it caught fire in February 2016.

 Shooting at Upper Hutt store

 A man was shot dead by police after firing a shot at the Upper Hutt McDonald's in 2015.
 He was later identified as Pera Smiler, 25 of Upper Hutt.

 Te Reo Māori

 In 2018, the Hastings restaurant became the first in the country to offer a menu written in te reo Māori.

 Happy Meal Reader's Program (2019)

-In February 2019, McDonald's extended its global Happy Meal Reader's Program to New Zealand where they replaced the Happy Meal toys with books to encourage reading among children.
+In February 2019, McDonald's extended its global Happy Meal Reader's Program to New Zealand where they added the choice of books with Happy Meal to encourage reading among children.
 They announced to give away 800,000 copies of Roald Dahl books over the course of 12 months, where they will introduce a new book each month.